Indiana congressman deletes post, gets Twitter access back

 “That was the indication then that he had deleted the violative tweet and then regained access to the account,” Kennedy said.

-Banks, whose district covers Fort Wayne and surrounding northeastern Indiana, said he stood by his post about Levine.
+Banks, whose district covers Fort Wayne and surrounding northeastern Indiana, has frequently drawn attention with right-wing social media comments.
+He said he stood by his post about Levine.

 “Twitter provides a crucial platform for elected officials to communicate with voters, which is part of what makes Twitter’s biased and arbitrary censorship so dangerous,” Banks said.
 Fighting the left’s censorship will remain a priority of mine for as long as I’m in Congress.”